Katherine-Holland/running/README.md

 ## Home Page
 ![Home Page](static/images/)
 The Home page has a simple clean design with a main banner showing a trail running scene across the wilds of Dartmoor National Park in Devon, UK.
-The call to action buttons direct the user to the blog and the 'book a holiday' contact form and are then followed by testimonials for the running holidays on offer.
+The call to action buttons directs the user to the blog and the 'book a holiday' contact form, this is followed by testimonials for the running holidays on offer.

 ### Features
 - I added in a welcome message to the top of the banner which changes greeting based upon the time of day, for example, 'good morning', 'good afternoon' or 'good evening'.
 This gives the user a more personalised experience whilst using the site.